ltephanysopez/ltephanysopez/README.md

 ---

-My interests are at the intersection of technology, education, and sociology, and primarily spend my time leading developer communities in the Rio Grande Valley.
+My interests are at the intersection of technology, education, and sociology, and I primarily spend my time leading developer communities in the Rio Grande Valley.
 </p>